scribe-security/docs/docs/CLI/valint/README.md

           sbomversion: ${current.sbomversion> # Populated from the artifact version provided to verify command.
 ```

-> For rule details, see [verify target rule](#verify-target-rule) section.
+> For module details, see [verify artifact module](#verify-artifact-module) section.

 </details>

-## Verify target rule
+## Verify Artifact module
-The Verify Target rule enforces a set of rules on who produced artifacts across your supply chain but also what information should be collected on each artifact.
+The Verify Artifact module enforces a set of requirements on who produced artifacts across your supply chain but also what information should be collected on each artifact.
 In other words, it ensures produced artifacts (`targets`) integrity by checking the expected evidence, signatures and origin in your supply chain.

-* Signed Evidence: The artifact should include signed or unsigned evidence, as specified by the `signed` field in the rule.
+* Signed Evidence: The artifact should include signed or unsigned evidence, as specified by the `signed` field in the module input.
-* Signing Identity: The artifact should be signed by a specific identity, as specified by the `identity` fields in the rule (for signed evidence).
+* Signing Identity: The artifact should be signed by a specific identity, as specified by the `identity` fields in the module input (for signed evidence).
-* Evidence Format: The evidence format should follow the specified format(s) in the format field of the rule.
+* Evidence Format: The evidence format should follow the specified format(s) in the format field of the module input.
 * Origin of artifact: The artifact should originate from an expected source, as specified by the `match` [origin labels](##origin-context).
 For instance, you can verify that an artifact is generated from a particular pipeline or repository.
-* Artifact details: The rule applies to a specific artifact or any group of artifacts, as specified by the `match` [subject labels](##subject-context).
+* Artifact details: The module applies to a specific artifact or any group of artifacts, as specified by the `match` [subject labels](##subject-context).

 ### Use cases
-The Verify Target Rule can be used to enforce compliance with specific supply chain requirements, such as:
+The verify artifact module can be used to enforce compliance with specific supply chain requirements, such as:

 * Images must be signed using and produced signed CycloneDX SBOM.
 * Images must be built by a CircleCI workflow and produce a signed SLSA provenance.